marczz/mzlinux_pages/network/p2p.md

 ## P2P file transfer {#p2p_file_transfer}
 Is an alternative to store a file for exchange, as the file are not saved in the cloud they are available for big files, and once the transfer done the file can not be stolen.

 Some applications use dedicated applications, some have a web interface with transfer in {{< wp "WebRTC" >}}, mainly those built on
 {{< iref "#webtorrent" "WebTorrent" >}} and work with
 {{< wp "WebRTC#Support"  "compatible browsers" >}}, some have both.

-For uploading on android with the web interface see the {{< iref "clouds#android_web_upload" "this note" >}}.
+For uploading on android with the web interface see
+{{< iref "clouds#android_web_upload" "this note" >}}.

 Take care than most {{< iref "#webtorrent" "WebTorrent" >}}
 based application don't offer encryption or any privacy, your file can